 Once notified, the employer will provide you with the required paperwork for you to complete

-Once you report your injury or illness, your employer will provide you with your claim form which is to be filled out and returned to them.
-This form will all of the details of the injury or illness.
-They should also provide a “report of injury” form which will be submitted to PA’s Workers Compensation Board.
+Once you report your injury or illness, your employer will provide you with a claim form to be filled out and returned to them.
+This form will request all of the details of the injury or illness.
+They should also provide a “report of injury” form, which will be submitted to the PA’s Workers Compensation Board.

 Next, the employer reports the injury to Pennsylvania and files your claim with their workers’ comp insurance company